SimEarth: Civilization

+It is only possible for one species to reach sentience at a time on the planet.
+If the current sentient species becomes extinct, another species can achieve sentience.
+Once the sentient species reaches advanced Nanotech Age, they will begin the Exodus and launch all of their population into space.
+This entirely removes that species from the world, allowing other species to reach sentience.

 Development

 Will Wright was introduced to James Lovelock by Stewart Brand, a former editor of CoEvolution Quarterly who lived near Wright, upon hearing about SimEarth.
 Lovelock advised the development team behind SimEarth, and particularly assisted with geophysical models.
 Lovelock stated in regards to the Gaia model that "Attempts to model the Earth through simple sciences such as biology or biochemistry fail because the models are oversensitive to initial conditions and prone to chaotic disturbance."
 Gaia models link biology and geology however, which Lovelock claimed are "for some reason stable and able to resist perturbations."
-Lovelock expressed that SimEarth's simulation has 'a degree of realism' despite it being "little more than a game", and he expressed that he hadn't seen or been involved in any computer simulations of nature on the scale of SimEarth at the time, noting that many professional climate models at the time didn't take clouds, the ocean, or biology into account.
+Lovelock expressed that SimEarth's simulation has "a degree of realism" despite it being "little more than a game", and he expressed that he had not seen or been involved in any computer simulations of nature on the scale of SimEarth at the time, noting that many professional climate models at the time did not take clouds, the ocean, or biology into account.

 Reception

 Computer Gaming World called SimEarth "absolutely fascinating".
-The reviewer wished that the game had more SimCity-like visual feedback, but stated that it was superior to the predecessor because of larger scope and greater replayability.
+The reviewer wished that the game had more SimCity-like visual feedback, but stated that it was superior to its predecessor because of larger scope and greater replayability.
 It won the 1991 Software Publishers Association Excellence in Software Awards for Best Secondary Education Program and Best Simulation Program.

-Entertainment Weekly gave the game an A- and wrote that "While it's never too early to teach kids to respect the biosphere, the same may not be true of introducing them to complicated simulations such as Simearth: The Living Planet (FCI, for Super NES), which has more variables (temperature, precipitation, etc.) than a polynomial equation.
+Entertainment Weekly gave the game an A− and wrote that "While it's never too early to teach kids to respect the biosphere, the same may not be true of introducing them to complicated simulations such as Simearth: The Living Planet (FCI, for Super NES), which has more variables (temperature, precipitation, etc.) than a polynomial equation.
 There's something to be said for this, though: A task as simple as 'growing a daisy'—one option offered here—requires knowing far more than which button to push to cream the bad guy."